Quansight-Labs/pytest-run-parallel/README.md

       helpful when trying to reproduce thread safety bugs that might only occur rarely.
 Note that pytest's progress indicator will keep showing 100% forever after the first pass of the test suite.
-    - `--ignore-gil-enabled`, to ignore the RuntimeWarning generated when the GIL is enabled at runtime on the free-threaded build and run the tests despite the fact that the GIL is enabled.
+    - `--ignore-gil-enabled` to ignore the RuntimeWarning generated when the GIL is enabled at runtime on the free-threaded build and run the tests despite the fact that the GIL is enabled.
       This option has no effect if pytest is configured to treat warnings